 02 of 10

-You don't have to get too complicated with body shaping to make a crochet turkey.
-In fact, this design is basically just a round ball.
+You don't have to get too complicated with body shaping to make a crocheted turkey.
+This design is just a round ball.
 The feathers and the feet help you identify it as a turkey.

 Beginner crocheters should find this to be a helpful free pattern.
 If you're looking for a good place to start with your first amigurumi project, this one will set you on your way.